-Now let us return to the main storyline.
-We specified when sentences are informative and when they are inquisitive.
-In terms of these notions, it is natural to define questions, assertions, and tautologies as follows.
+In terms of these notions of informativeness and inquisitiveness, we define questions, assertions, hybrids, and tautologies as follows.

-Definition 11 (Questions, assertions, and tautologies).
+Definition 11 (Questions, assertions, hybrids, and tautologies).

-- $-\varphi$ is a question iff it is non-informative - $-\varphi$ is an assertion iff it is non-inquisitive - $-\varphi$ is a tautology iff it is neither informative nor inquisitive
+- $-\varphi$ is a question iff it is non-informative - $-\varphi$ is an assertion iff it is non-inquisitive - $-\varphi$ is hybrid iff it is both informative and inquisitive - $-\varphi$ is a tautology iff it is neither informative nor inquisitive